Notebooks-Now/submission-instructions/structure.md

 : You are free to organize images, notebooks, scripts and other data files within the repository as needed and reference these as normal from markdown or `ipynb` files, or otherwise use them as supported by the authoring tool that you are using.

 `article.(md/qmd)`
 : This markdown file at the root of the repository is the main manuscript that references and links to the other notebooks in the repository.
-The filename is not fixed, but if changed the configuration files for the authoring tool should be updated appropriately.
+The filename is not fixed, but if changed, the configuration files for the authoring tool should be updated appropriately.

 ## Next Steps